valr300/WebApiCoreRental/README.md

 You can even use MySQL Command Line Client on the Start menu on Windows.
 After login, create user, or if you prefer proceed to create you user via the Workbench, much easier!.

-	CREATE USER 'Rental'@'localhost' IDENTIFIED BY 'YOURPASSWORD';
+	CREATE USER 'YourDBUser'@'localhost' IDENTIFIED BY 'YOURPASSWORD';
-	GRANT ALL PRIVILEGES ON Rental.* TO 'Rental'@'localhost';
+	GRANT ALL PRIVILEGES ON YourDBUser.* TO 'Rental'@'localhost';